eufossa/symfony-hackathon-2019/achievements/serializer.md

 A default implementation using the `PropertyListExtractorInterface` was provided.

-This new extension point has been added under the `@experimental` flag in order to be safe about BC policy if we need to change something
+This new extension point has been added under the `@experimental` flag in order to be safe about BC policy if we need to change something.

 See https://github.com/symfony/symfony/pull/30904

 ## Instantiator - WIP

-A new interface, and default implementation was added in order to instantiate objects when denormalizing.
-This can provide a new extension point to allow creating object without constructors, or using doctrine to instantiate an object like it's done in API Platform.
+A new interface and default implementation was added in order to instantiate objects when denormalizing.
+This can provide a new extension point to allow creating object without constructors, or using Doctrine to instantiate an object like it is done in API Platform.

-There is still some points to cover in order to be BC on the behaviour of the current normalizers.
+There are still some points to cover in order to be BC on the behaviour of the current normalizers.

 See https://github.com/symfony/symfony/pull/30956

 ## Accessor and mutator extraction - In review

 A pull request was created some days / week ago in order to extract read and write information on a property for a class.
-Extra work was added to this pull request in order to use this new system into the property access component.
+Extra work was added to this pull request in order to use this new system into the [PropertyAccess component](https://symfony.com/doc/current/components/property_access.html).

 See https://github.com/symfony/symfony/pull/30704